Chemicals and metals

 Socioeconomic differences mean some mothers are exposed to more dangerous chemicals than others and at levels more dangerous than in the general population.
 The workplace is often the source of exposure to some of the most dangerous chemicals an expectant mother faces and the AOCG suggests discussion of these on-the-job risks might prevent a significant amount of birth defects, miscarriage, and other problems associated with infertility.

-Cadmium and Pregnancy
+Cadmium and pregnancy

-Few people have heard about a chemical called Cadmium which is a metal present in air, soil, water, and food.
+Few people have heard about a chemical called Cadmium which is a metal present in the air, soil, water, and food.
 According to the CDC, "..when released into the atmosphere by smelting or mining or some other processes, cadmium compounds can be associated with respirable-sized airborne particles and can be carried long distances.
 It is deposited onto the earth below by rain or falling out of the air.
 Once on the ground, cadmium moves easily through soil layers and is taken up into the food chain by uptake by plants such as leafy vegetables, root crops, cereals, and grains."
-Increased cadmium levels in pregnant women can lead to many adverse pregnancy outcomes such as low birthweights, preterm births, small for gestational age babies, and reducing cadmium levels can lead to improved pregnancy outcomes.
+Increased cadmium levels in pregnant women can lead to many adverse pregnancy outcomes such as low birthweights, preterm births, small for gestational age babies.
+Reducing cadmium levels can lead to improved pregnancy outcomes.

 Almost all packaged foods and beverages contain BPA in the package materials, be it a can, box, bag, or plastic container of any kind.
 BPA can lead to significant negative effects on fertility and pregnancy.
 Bisphenol-A (BPA) is still being used in the canned food industry even after the chemical has been banned in the production of baby bottles and sippy cups.
 Many nations have banned the use of BPA for all reasons in all products but the US still allows it in plastics intended for use by adults and older children and to line canned foods.
 Almost every American of every age has traces of BPA in his or her urine.

-Some chemicals commonly used in the home, workplace, and just about everywhere else are known as endocrine disrupters because once ingested, they mimic the activity of the body’s natural hormones
+Some chemicals commonly used in the home, workplace, and just about everywhere else are known as endocrine disrupters because once ingested, they mimic the activity of the body’s natural hormones.

-Air Pollution and Pregnancy
+Air pollution and pregnancy

-Water Pollution and Pregnancy
+Water pollution and pregnancy

-Outside the workplace, every woman is exposed to chemicals in the food supply that might affect the health of a fetus.
+Outside the workplace, every woman is exposed to chemicals in the food supply that can affect the health of a fetus.
 Mercury in the food supply, for example, might be minimized when a woman knows which fish are more likely to be polluted by this heavy metal which can impair brain development in the child she carries.